Towards the quantum exceptional series: Introduction

 where the $y_i$ are Laurent polynomials in $b$, $\alpha$, and $v$ given in Appendix \ref{app:coefficients}. \item The quantum exceptional crossing relation:

 \end{itemize}

 \end{theorem}

-We now make a change of variables to give much nicer formulas, motivated by the Kontsevich integral approach and Deligne's change of variable from $d$ to~$\lambda$.
-(See also Lemma~\ref{lem:eigenvalues-twist} for an alternate motivation.)
+To get back to the $(v,w)$ variables and nicer formulas in Definition~\ref{def:qexc}, we make a change of variables motivated by the Kontsevich integral approach and Deligne's change of variable from $d$ to~$\lambda$.
+(See Lemma~\ref{lem:eigenvalues-twist} for an alternate motivation.)
 We first remind the reader of some very elementary mathematics which we nonetheless found quite confusing.

 \begin{remark} Consider the rational change of variables from $(x,y)$ to $(x,w)$ with $w= \frac{y}{x+y}$, which makes sense when $y \neq -x$.
 The inverse change of variables is given by the rational function $y = \frac{wx}{1-w}$, which makes sense when $w \neq 1$.
 However, in order for these transformations to be inverse we need to check that